stick/ncti-site/format/index.md

 Each team member will play 5 matches over the course of 2 days, 4 matches on Saturday, 1 match Sunday morning.

-Each match will be 9 holes, singles, seed vs seed,  [standard matchplay](/matchplay-rules/).
+Each match will be 10 holes, singles, seed vs seed,  [standard matchplay](/matchplay-rules/).

-Each match is worth 2 points, so each round there are 14 available points for your team.
+Each match is worth 3 points, except the wildcard match which is worth 2 points, so each round there are 20 available points for your team.
-Matches tied after 9 holes are a draw, each team will be awarded 1 point.
+Matches tied after 10 holes are a draw, each team will be awarded 1 point.

 At the conclusion of group play, the 2 teams with the most points in their respective divisions will play in the semis.